 The terahertz region (0.1 – 3 THz) is located in the electromagnetic spectrum below the optical frequencies.
 To date, the terahertz band is mostly unused for a lack of suitable electronic components, which are commercially available only up to around 100 GHz.
 It is the aim of this project to establish a monolithic microwave integrated circuit (MMIC) technology to fill the THz gap.
+The Joint Lab InP Devices takes advantage of the complementary infrastructures of FBH and University of Duisburg-Essen in order to translate fundamental materials research – with a focus on indium phosphide (InP) – into applied circuits and modules.

 In order to reach these high frequencies, both intrinsic and extrinsic parasitic capacitances need to be reduced, and semiconductor materials with high electron mobility need to be used.
 For this purpose, we developed a transfer-substrate Indium Phosphide (InP) Hetero-Bipolar Transistor technology.
 Besides high electron mobility, the InP material system offers a high breakdown field due to its large energy gap, enabling higher output power at THz frequencies than any other semiconductor material.
 Capacitances are effectively reduced with the transfer-substrate approach.